yh-luo/psychopy_tobii_infant/README.md

 # - Press space to start collect calibration samples.
 # - Press return (Enter) to finish the calibration and show the result.
 # - Choose the points to recalibrate with 1~9.
-# - Press decision_key to accept the calibration or recalibrate.
+# - Press decision_key (default to Space) to accept the calibration or recalibrate.
 # stimuli to use in calibration
 # The number of stimuli must be the same or larger than the calibration points.